Tournament Format: _______________________________________________________________________________________________

 - If there is a 20-point lead (last 4 minutes only), the clock will continue to run and there is no ELAM ending.

-- ELAM ENDING (15U-18U): Elam Ending calls for the game clock to be shut off at the first dead ball under four minutes in the fourth quarter or second half.
-A target score is then established by adding seven points to the leading team’s score.
-For example, if the score is 50-44, the two teams will play until a team’s score reaches 57.
+- ELAM ENDING: Elam Ending calls for the game clock to be shut off at the first dead ball under 4 minutes in the second half.
+For high school, a target score is then established by adding 7 points to the leading team’s score (7 points for boys 9-12th, 6 points for girls 9-12th, 5 points for 7-8th grades).
+For example, if the score is 50-44, high school boys teams will play until a team’s score reaches 57.

-- Overtime (non-ELAM): If teams are tied at the end of regulation, a 2-minute overtime will be played with the clock stopping for the final minute.
-A 2nd overtime will be sudden death, the first point of any kind will end the game.
+- Overtime (non-ELAM): If teams are tied at the end of regulation, the overtime period will be sudden death.
+The first point of any kind will end the game.

 - Pools and brackets will be decided by the following tiebreakers – head-to-head (2 teams), point differential, points scored, points against, coin flip.